Welcome to Temple University Ambler!

 While all advising services are virtual this fall, if you are on campus and have a question or need to make a change to your schedule, feel free to drop into the West Hall “Zoom Zone” during the first two weeks of the semester and an advisor will assist you!

-Fox majors: Ambler Campus Fox students may use the advising appointments in our system, half an hour per hour from 9 a.m. to 4 p.m. with a lunch break from 12 to 1 p.m.
+Fox majors: Ambler Campus students may use the Fox School of Business advising appointment system to schedule an advising session.
 Fox students may also use the Fox Virtual Front Desk if they have immediate needs - Fox Advising Virtual Front Desk via Zoom.
 Students may email their advisors directly as well.

 Please note: Students who are taking an Ambler Campus course but traditionally work with the Main Campus Advising offices should contact their advisors directly for assistance.